SrujanGowda7/DecodeLabs-Internship/Week-1/README.md

-# Week 1 - DecodeLabs AI Internship
+# Week 1 - Rule-Based AI Chatbot

-## Project Title
+## Project Overview
-AI Internship - Week 1
+This project is a simple rule-based AI chatbot built using Python.
+It responds to user inputs using if-else logic and runs in a continuous loop.

-## Description
+## Features
-This repository contains my Week 1 project completed as part of the DecodeLabs AI Internship.
+- Handles greetings (hi, hello)
+- Responds to basic questions
+- Personalized responses
+- Exit commands (bye, exit, quit)

-## Technologies Used
+## Tech Used
 - Python
-- Google Colab

 ## Status
 ✅ Completed